 Tier 1 is the goal for Reading and Math for All CIP students!

-*The staff will be participating in i-Ready Professional Development on 2/22 and 3/1 to address meeting individual needs and addressing gaps to move our students growth in both areas towards Tier 1.
+*The staff participated in i-Ready Professional Development on 2/22 and 3/1 to address meeting individual needs and addressing gaps to move our students growth in both areas towards Tier 1.

 Fire, Safety, and Lockdown Drills~